 4 Palatini quadratic gravity: additional fields and inflation

-Consider now Palatini quadratic gravity coupled to a scalar field χ which may be the SM higgs or inflaton.
+Consider now Palatini quadratic gravity coupled to a scalar field χ which may be the SM Higgs field.
 We re-do the previous analysis in this case, then study inflation.

 4.1 Adding matter